 Take up your paddle

-New Zealanders’ situation (like that of the rest of humanity) is as on a ramshackle raft being sucked inexorably towards the thundering falls ahead.
-The nations of the Earth are seated around the four sides of the raft and each paddling in the direction indicated by the side of the raft they are seated on.
-Thus the raft revolves endlessly and history is doomed to repeat itself, while the thunder grows ever louder in the ears of the hapless passengers and their crew.
+New Zealanders’ situation (together with the rest of humanity) is as on a ramshackle raft being sucked inexorably towards the thundering falls ahead.
+The nations of the Earth are seated around the four sides of the raft, each paddling in the direction indicated by the side of the raft they are seated on.
+Thus the raft revolves endlessly and history is doomed to repeat itself.
+Meanwhile, the thunder grows ever louder in the ears of the hapless passengers and their crew.
 Only an international coordination of organised activists will ever get the raft to the safe bank of the river upstream from the looming disaster.

 Accept the challenge, join an active group: take up your paddle and become a contributor to the movement for change!